-Nonetheless, with determination and willingness to learn, you can increase your earnings!
+Nevertheless, with determination and willingness to learn, you can increase your earnings.

-So here’s our guide to improving your earnings as a paid transcriber…
+Here’s our guide to improving your earnings as a paid transcriber.

 1. Spruce Up Your Skills and Competencies

-Additionally, you will receive expert tips and advice on how to make more money as a transcriber in legal and non-legal fields.
+Ideally a course should give you expert tips and advice on how to make more money as a transcriber in legal and non-legal fields.
 This includes how to pitch to clients and negotiate rates.

 2. Market Yourself Well